 I love this question because beginning a garden is one of the most exciting things in the world, but also it means someone is going to start growing their own food.
 It makes me happy to hear about the beginner garden starting.
 Growing a garden is one of the beautiful and rewarding things you can do in the summer days.
 You may start by establishing a garden landscape design so you’ll have a guide and a goal on how you would like your garden to look like.

-The practice of tending to something whether a few pots on a balcony or a few raised beds in a backyard brings a lot of excitement and hope.
+The practice of tending to something whether a few pots on a balcony or a few raised beds in a backyard brings a lot of excitement and hope, and you can get the best advices for this at Homegardenscare online.
 So I wanted to share some tips on what you should grow in your garden as a beginner.

 If you are looking for a full plan I suggest checking out our Raised Bed Beginner Plan as it gives the exact types of things, placement, and more for your first raised beds.
 You can find the E-book here and you can see it within our Full Garden E-book for Beginners here.

 Let’s jump in to what to place in a beginner garden.